When I saw the Holstee Manifesto video on Sandy Millin’s excellent blog: (Almost) Infinite ELT Ideas I knew the timing was perfect.

 This one not only fits the bill but ties in nicely with the topic the strongest group of students is working on – writing opinion essays.
 I wanted them to practice using other phrases besides “In my opinion” or ” I think”.

-This video if full of statments to agree / disagree with so I prepared a worksheet for it.
+This video is full of statements to agree/disagree with so I prepared a worksheet for it.

-The students have begun handing it it and its great fun.
-These are 17 and 18 year olds.
+The students have begun handing it in and it’s great fun.
+These are 17 and 18-year-olds.
 They seem shocked at the idea of not looking actively for the love of your life.
 They agreed, in theory at least, that if you don’t have enough time you should stop watching TV.
 They also supported the idea of trying to change things.
 One student thought that “sharing your passions” was a bad idea, passions should be kept private.
-I’m going to ask him and see what he understand “passions to mean”.
-“All emotions are beautiful” came under criticism and jealousy was cited as an example of an ugly one.
+I’m going to ask him and see what he understands “passions to mean”.
+“All emotions are beautiful” was criticized and jealousy was cited as an example of an ugly one.

 One statement seemed to strike most of the students as stupid – “Getting lost will help you find yourself”!